icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The JSON value is not a string."
 }
 ```
-      2. Each of the JSON string values in the JSON array shall be included in the
+      2. Test case [-11505](#id-testCase-11505){ #id-testCase-11505 }: Each of the JSON string values in the JSON array shall be included in the
 RDAPJSONValues with Type="domain variant relation".
 ``` json
 {